sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel/server_integration_tests.md

 url="http://localhost:$PORT"

 # If you need to use a different name for environment variables, you can do it here.
-# Typically, this is because we're exposing a secret with a different name that the one
+# Typically, this is because we're exposing a secret with a different name than the one
 # being used by the server.
 #
 # See the following example: